kalekundert/macromol_gym/README.md

 Macromolecular Gymnasium
 ========================
-*Macromolecular Gymnasium* is a tool for training machine learning models on macromolecular structures.
-It consists of two packages: one for building datasets, and another for training on them.
+*Macromolecular Gymnasium* is a tool for training machine learning models on macromolecular coordinate data.
+It consists of three packages: one for building datasets, and two for training on them.